aweinb3/aweinb3.github.io/indexes/spotify-wrapped-complete/spotify-wrapped-complete.md

 ## 2. Process
 When wrapped came out this year, a lot of jokes circulated about how the internet goes crazy over what's essentially just some simple SQL queries.
 That narrative pushed me to see how much of Wrapped I could recreate using my raw data.

 I started by just reopening my Wrapped and taking note of every metric that was offered, and then worked on rebuilding those insights in a Jupyter notebook.
-Within a couple hours I was able to reproduce most of the core outputs: top tracks, artists, listening time, grouped by year, as well as all time cumulative stats.
+Within a couple hours I was able to reproduce most of the core outputs: top tracks, artists, albums, and listening time.
+Grouped by year, as well as all time cumulative stats.

 To make the project usable by others, I added a lightweight frontend UI using streamlit.
 With some assistance from Claude, I was able to develop an interactive interface that simplifies use and avoids the need to install anything locally or write any code yourself.